JamesBracken/Escape-and-explore/README.md

 and [Pixabay](https://pixabay.com/).
 These websites offered a greate amount of non-copyrighted images which are available to be used by the public.
 Each image was chosen for the bright colors and amazing looking architecture which is 2 very large components of what attracts people to different destinations.

 Where necessary images have been passed through [TinyJPG](https://tinyjpg.com/) to imrpove webpage performance in load times.
-- Responsive Design
-- Demographic Based Design

-The primary goal of NAME is to do BLANK
 ## Features

-1. As a USER I want a X
 ### Global features

-## Features
 * Nav
  The navigation sporting the company logo which can be clicked to lead the user back home and the CTA (call to action) button for our booking page.
 The navbar is found across all pages at all times as it is fixed to the top of the page to make sure users can easily and intuitively navigate across the site.